 When you use Automatic Offsets, Payables automatically creates balancing accounting entries for your transactions.
-The GL account that each of the offsetting accounting entry is charged to depends on which method you use, Balancing or Account:
+The GL account that each of the offsetting accounting entry is charged to depend on which method you use, balancing or Account:

 ⦁ Account.
 The Account method takes the opposite approach with one segment (the designated account segment) being retained from the default GL account and all other segments being retained from the invoice distribution.

 Although Payables builds the GL account to which amounts are charged differently depending on the method you use, in either case Payables automatically allocates the amount across the following accounting entries for an invoice: